MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Forge-provided Capabilities
 ---------------------------

-Forge provides three capabilities: IItemHandler, IFluidHandler and IEnergyStorage
+Forge provides three capabilities: `IItemHandler`, `IFluidHandler` and `IEnergyStorage`

-IItemHandler exposes an interface for handling inventory slots.
+`IItemHandler` exposes an interface for handling inventory slots.
 It can be applied to TileEntities (chests, machines, etc.), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
 It replaces the old `IInventory` and `ISidedInventory` with an automation-friendly system.

-IFluidHandler exposes an interface for handling fluid inventories.
+`IFluidHandler` exposes an interface for handling fluid inventories.
 It can also be applied to TileEntities Entities, or ItemStacks.
 It replaces the old `IFluidHandler` with a more consistent and automation-friendly system.

-IEnergyStorage exposes an interface for handling energy containers.
+`IEnergyStorage` exposes an interface for handling energy containers.
 It can be applied to TileEntities, Entities or ItemStacks.
 It is based on the RedstoneFlux API by TeamCoFH.

 Using an Existing Capability
 ----------------------------

 As mentioned earlier, TileEntities, Entities, and ItemStacks implement the capability provider feature, through the `ICapabilityProvider` interface.
-This interface adds two methods, `hasCapability` and `getCapability`, which can be used to query the capabilities present in the objects.
+This interface adds the method `getCapability`, which can be used to query the capabilities present in the objects.

 In order to obtain a capability, you will need to refer it by its unique instance.
-In the case of the Item Handler, this capability is primarily stored in `CapabilityItemHandler.ITEM_HANDLER_CAPABILITY`, but it is possible to get other instance references by using the `@CapabilityInject` annotation.
+In the case of the `IItemHandler`, this capability is primarily stored in `CapabilityItemHandler.ITEM_HANDLER_CAPABILITY`, but it is possible to get other instance references by using the `@CapabilityInject` annotation.

 ```Java
 @CapabilityInject(IItemHandler.class)